 Gaze at the Sparkling Thundering Mountains in Each Stride

-Touching the highlands of the world's eighth and tenth highest mountains in the world - Manaslu and Annapurna- this trek to Nar Phu Valley offers the best panoramic vista of the Himalayan range with each stride.
+Touching the highlands of the world's eighth and tenth highest mountains in the world - Manaslu and Annapurna- this trek offers the best panoramic vista of the Himalayan range with each stride.
 From the marvelous transition of the lush green valley, villages, rugged terrains, rocky sections, to snowy, frosty peaks, the diverse topography will amusingly surprise you.
 Throughout the odyssey, it rewards you with a 360-degree view of Manaslu (8163 m), Annapurna (8091 m), Khangsar Kang (7386 m), stretching to Gangapurna (7476 m), Himlung (7128 m), and Tilicho at 7136 meters, and their close-up view from the top of the pass.

 Cross the Thrilling Kang La Pass at 5320 meters

 One of the most iconic, exceeding the elevation of 5000 meters, marks to be the Kang La Pass, where the journey itself is not less than a thrill or a roller coaster climb to the pinnacle, passing through a distinct variety of terrains, with multiple ascents and descents, demanding a high level of fitness.
 While the uphill climb begins from the morning at 4:00 AM, which is demanding, it requires 8-10 hours of continuous hiking, after reaching the top pinnacle, unravels the captivating sunrise view over the Annapurna ranges, including Annapurna I, II, Gangapurna, Tilicho Peak, at it's 360 degree panoramic form, which is why this view point, also, listed at the best annapurna view points.
-Apart from the views, it also stands out to be an adrenaline-boasting adventure, giving you a sense of accomplishment after the hardship, boosting your self-confidence, and resilience.
+Apart from the views, it also stands out as an adrenaline-boasting adventure, giving you a sense of accomplishment after the hardship, boosting your self-confidence, and resilience.

 Visit ancient monasteries and Tibetan culture in Nar and Phu

 The major villages of Nar and Phu demonstrate their culture in the form of stone houses, with distinct, meaningful architecture, carved with wooden doors and windows, and while settling down here, you can witness their traditional lifestyle through animal herding and ancient-style agricultural farming.
 Amongst all, this valley also celebrates the colorful festival of Mani Rimdu, the oldest functioning monastery of Nepal, dating back 500 years.
-Besides, this 12-day Nar Phu Trek also visits other monasteries, including the Lhogaon Monastery at Dharmsala, and Phu at the Ghompa valley, showcasing a deeper insight into the Tibetan Buddhist historic culture.
+Besides, this 12-day Nar Phu valley Trek itinerary also includes visiting other monasteries, including the Lhogaon Monastery at Dharmsala, and Phu at the Ghompa valley, showcasing a deeper insight into the Tibetan Buddhist historic culture.

 Side Trip to Himlung Himal Base Camp near Phu Gaon